 HD digital camcorders, such as the famous Panasonic, Sony, Canon and JVC, record video in a number of different file formats.
 After figuring out the specific features and usages of each video format supported by these HD camcorders, we may take advantages of the files.

 Basically, the family-use digital camcorders nowadays often apply MiniDV format, whose horizontal resolution reaches as high as 500 above.
 The standard recording time of a MiniDV tape is 60min, while it can be prolonged to 90min if choosing LP mode.
 With the arrival of digital HD television age, the digital companies Sony, Canon, Sharp and JVC have created HDV, a new high resolution video format compressed in MPEG-2.
 Some authorized digital cameras and camcorders shoot videos in MOV format.
 The MOV formatted file with lossy compression is slightly higher in image effect than AVI file.
-The following are the general digital formats used in Camcorders:

 The best HD Camcorder converter Convert Sony, Canon, JVC and Panasonic camcorder videos on PC/Mac.